Information for Staff

 Q: How will contact tracing happen?
 Is there a publicly available set of guidelines for contact tracing if and when an individual tests positive?

-A: The current plan is to follow the guidelines from the CDC for close contacts.
+A: The College follows the guidelines from the CDC for close contacts.
 For COVID-19, a close contact is defined as anyone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before the person began feeling sick until the time the patient was isolated.
 Right now, the general idea is that there will be two complementary approaches.
 One will be an app that people have on their phones.
 The other is to involve individuals to assist with tracing—those will most likely be people working with TCCS or possibly in Student Health Services with the addition of some students hired from CGU’s School of Community and Global Health who have been trained.
 There also will be individuals on each campus who have received training to assist.
 We will share additional information as plans solidify.

 Q: Are we okay with positive cases of COVID-19 like we have seen on other campuses around the country?